hyperledger/identus-docs/documentation/docs/atala-prism/prism-cloud-agent/authentication.md

 ### Multi-Tenant with apikey authentication and auto-provisioning

-Enable APIKey authentication and use the Wallet associated with the APIKey for all interactions with the Cloud Agent.
+Enable API key authentication and use the Wallet associated with the API key for all interactions with the Cloud Agent.
 Automatically register the Entity, Wallet, and API key for the tenant during the first interaction with the Cloud Agent over the REST API.